Pollock Halls of Residence: History

 The two original buildings on site were St Leonard's Hall and Salisbury Green, which were built in the 19th century.
 Shortly after World War II, Sir Donald Pollock (Rector of the University from 1939 to 1945) gifted the site to the University of Edinburgh and Pollock Halls of Residence came into being.

 In the 1960s, a programme was begun to build more modern halls.
 The first of these was Holland House, which was designed by Sir William Kininmonth (1904–1988); followed shortly by its sister house, Fraser House.

+In 1970, the halls of residence played host to the athletes competing at the 1970 British Commonwealth Games and provided accommodation and dining facilities for the event.
+A new catering block was constructed in addition to an athletes' shopping centre, post office and recreation spaces.

 In the early 1990s, Holland House and Fraser House began to be run together, and are simply known these days as Holland House.

 In the 1960s six system-built tower blocks were added, named in honour of former University Principals: Baird, Ewing, Lee, Turner, Brewster (since demolished) and Grant.
 At the same time, a Refectory block was opened.
 This was later named the John McIntyre Conference Centre after the first Senior Warden of the complex, who also acted for a time as a Principal of the University.

 The (at the time) largest hall, Cowan House, was opened in 1973 replacing a hall of the same name which was demolished to make way for the regeneration of George Square.
 It was demolished in 2001.

 A further hall, Masson House, was added in the early 1990s.
 The original Masson Hall–the university's first 'proper' accommodation for female students–had been next to Cowan in George Square, but this was replaced by a Victorian house on South Lauder Road, which was extended for the purpose in 1966, and later sold.

 In 2001 and 2002, Cowan House and Brewster House were demolished to make way for the new Chancellors Court development, which opened in 2003 and is now the largest on the site.